Personal Injury Attorney Atlanta GA

-At Andrew R. Lynch, P.C., our team counsels many clients who have never filed a lawsuit before and have questions about the process.
+At The Lynch Law Group, our team counsels many clients who have never filed a lawsuit before and have questions about the process.
 We encourage prospective clients to call our office and schedule a free consultation with a top personal injury attorney Atlanta GA offers for more detailed information that is pertinent to their specific circumstances.
 In the meantime, here are a few of the more common questions that a skilled Atlanta personal injury attorney would likely be able to answer:

 What should be the first thing I do if I have suffered from an injury?